lorenzofranze/ing-sw-2022-Franze-Moretti-Nonino/README.md

 # Software Engineering Project 2022
 ![alt text](src/main/resources/images/imageStart/logo.png)

-This project was made between May and June 2021, at Polytechnic University of Milan.
+*This project was made between March and June 2022, at Polytechnic University of Milan.*
-The project consits in the implementation of Eriantys board game through a distributed system: the __server__ and multiple __clients__ that can connect to it via the network.
+The project consits in the implementation of [Eriantys](https://www.craniocreations.it/prodotto/eriantys/) board game through a distributed system: the __server__ and multiple __clients__ that can connect to it via the network.
 Clients allow you to interact with the game via command line (__CLI__) or graphical interface (__GUI__).